MehmetAzizYirik/MAYGEN/README.md

 ## Introduction

-An open source structure generator based on the orderly graph generation method.
+MAYGEN is an open source chemical structure generator based on the orderly graph generation method.
+The principles of this method were outline in the work by Grund et al. [1].

-## Method

-The project is an open source re-implementation of Dr. Grund's work [1].
 The theoretical basis and the outlines of the functions can be found in [1,2].
+MAYGEN takes a molecular formula (such as C10H16O) as input and generates all constitutional isomers of this formula, i. e. all non-isomorphic molecules that can be constructed with the set of atoms in the input formula.
+For the case of C10H16O, for example, there are 452,458 non-identical molecules.

 ## Download jar File